Robbie Williams’ “Millennium”: A Deep Dive into a Pop Classic Marking the Turn of the Century

 Some say that we are pawns

-But we’ve been making money since the day that we were born
+Since the day that we were born

-Got to slow down, ’cause we’re low down
+Got to slow down (slow down)

-Run around in circles live a life of solitude
+Run around in circles

-Till we find ourselves a partner, someone to relate to
+Till we find ourselves a partner

-Then we’ll slow down, before we fall down
+Then we’ll slow down (Slow down)

 We’ve got stars directing our fate